karouzakisp/MPMCQueue/README.md

 ```
 (regarding results format: The first column of benchmark's output is the number threads.
 Then every two columns are the *mean running time* and *margin of error* for each implementation)

 - Produce plot.
-Copy mean of elapsed times to your own `MyTraces.csv` and use python to run `plot.py`.
-Consult project submit report to find `plot.py` and a default `Traces.csv`.
+Copy mean of elapsed times to your own `MyTraces.csv` and use python to generate the plot.
+Consult project submit report to find the plot generation scripts.
 ```
 // Install pip and latest version of python pip install pandas